-- The more shared objects there are, the more similar is ImageSegment speed compared to SmartRefStream. - For materialization, when all objects are shared, ImageSegment and SmartRefStream have almost the same speed. - For serialization, when all objects are share, ImageSegment is even slower than SmartRefStream.
-This is because ImageSegment needs to do the whole memory traverse anyway to discover shared objects. - ImageSegment is unique in the sense that its performance depends on both: 1) the amount of references from outside the subgraph to objects inside; 2) the total amount of objects in the system since the time to traverse the whole memory depends on that.
+- For materialization, when all objects are shared, ImageSegment and SmartRefStream have almost the same speed. - For serialization, when all objects are shared, ImageSegment is even slower than SmartRefStream.
+This is because ImageSegment needs to do the whole memory traverse anyway to discover shared objects. - ImageSegment is unique in the sense that its performance depends on both the following: (1) the amount of references from outside the subgraph to objects inside; and (2) the total amount of objects in the system because the time to traverse the whole memory depends on that.